ledgerloops/ledgerloops/README.md

 ```

-See `node ./src/cofi-sim.js` for a small code example from 2023.
+See `node ./src/sim.js` for a small code example from 2023.

+See also 2024 work in [strategy-pit](https://github.com/ledgerloops/strategy-pit).

 See also https://github.com/ledgerloops/snap-checker/issues/21 for some code examples from 2018.